Reading: Applied Part 7. Specification CI: specification as an executable artifact

 ArtifactReady when

-The full track adds .github/workflows/spec-ci.yml or its project analog, out/spec-ci/coverage-report.json for the requirements → plan graph, out/spec-ci/scope-violations.ndjson with domain model violations, out/spec-ci/schema-audit.json for fixtures from validation.md, and a local quick run wrapper.
-Consider it ready if the scope check blocks autonomous actions outside the incident-response model, the spec_gate task is mandatory in the protected branch, and the CI diagnostic format specifies file, line, rule identifier, and action.
+The full track adds .github/workflows/spec-ci.yml or its project analogue, out/spec-ci/coverage-report.json for the requirements → plan graph, out/spec-ci/scope-violations.ndjson with domain model violations, out/spec-ci/schema-audit.json for fixtures from validation.md, and a local wrapper for the quick run.
+Consider it ready when the scope check blocks autonomous actions outside the incident-response model, the spec_gate task is required in the protected branch, and the CI diagnostic format indicates a file, line, rule identifier, and action.

 Practice

-1. cd book2/examples/spec-ci && python3 scripts/check_coverage.py --requirements requirements.md --plan plan.md — *expected: code 0, stdout — one line coverage ok: 3 requirements covered.*
+1. cd book2/examples/spec-ci && python3 scripts/check_coverage.py --requirements requirements.md --plan plan.md — *expectation: code 0, stdout is a single line coverage ok: 3 requirements covered.*

-1. python3 scripts/validate_schema.py --schema schemas/incident_payload.schema.json --fixtures fixtures — *expected: code 0; stdout contains valid-incident.json: valid and invalid-missing-incident-id.json: expected invalid, rejected: missing required property incident_id (the negative fixture is marked _expected_invalid: true and therefore considered successfully rejected).*
+2. python3 scripts/validate_schema.py --schema schemas/incident_payload.schema.json --fixtures fixtures — *expectation: code 0; stdout contains valid-incident.json: valid and invalid-missing-incident-id.json: expected invalid, rejected: missing required property incident_id (the negative fixture is marked _expected_invalid: true and is therefore considered successfully rejected).*

-2. Transfer to capstone/validation.md one line of Spec CI: "coverage ok: 3/3, schema ok: 2/2 (negative rejected by missing required property incident_id)".
-Expected: on next regression, the line allows recovering what exactly blocks merge without reading CI logs.
+1. Transfer to capstone/validation.md a single Spec CI line: "coverage ok: 3/3, schema ok: 2/2 (negative rejected for missing required property incident_id)".
+Expectation: on the next regression, the line lets you restore what exactly blocks the merge without reading CI logs.

-1. Why is word-based coverage weaker than the requirements → plan graph?
+1. Why is coverage by words weaker than the requirements → plan graph?

 2. Which violations should the scope check catch, and which should it not?